 - Heat a large frying pan to high heat.
 Add the canola oil and swirl it around in the pan to coat the bottom evenly.
 Sear the pork shoulder until you get a nice brown/golden color on all sides.

-- Once it’s golden, place the pork in a slow cooker with all of the other pulled pork ingredients.
+- Once it’s golden-brown, place the pork in a slow cooker with all of the other pulled pork ingredients.
+Give the vegetables and beer sauce a mix.

-- Cook at high temperature in the slow cooker for approximately 4 hours, covered (until tender and falls apart).
+- Cover and cook at high temperature in the slow cooker for approximately 4 to 6 hours, until tender and falls apart easily.

 - For the special sauce, mix the mayonnaise with the apple cider vinegar, cumin powder, sugar, salt and pepper.
 Mix well and refrigerate until ready to use.

-- Remove the pork from the slow cooker to a cutting board.
-Shred the pork with two forks.
+- Remove the pork from the slow cooker to a cutting board and shred it with two forks.

 - Place all of the cooking liquid and the vegetables in a blender and pulse until blended.
 (Make sure to open the vent hole in the lid and cover with a kitchen towel to release the steam without any splashing.)

 - Return the pork to the slow cooker.
-Pour the mixture over the shredded pork and combine well.
+Pour the blended vegetable mixture over the shredded pork and combine well (you might not need all of the sauce--just enough to moisten the pork and add flavor).
 Adjust salt and pepper as needed.

 - Toast the buns.
 Assemble the burgers with the watercress, tomato slices, pulled pork and special mayo.
 Serve!